Festivals & Public Holidays

 The Islamic/Hijri calendar holds great importance in the Muslim culture as it is a vessel through which the people follow the cycle of the moon, celebrate sacred festivals, and refrain from warfare in the 4 holy months.
 Therefore, the Arabic calendar is significant in the day-to-day lives of Muslims as it helps them correspond the sacred days of celebration and charity with that of the Gregorian calendar and incorporate it into their lives.

-The latter half of the year will be witnessing Wuquf in 'Arafa (Hajj) and Eid ul-Adha on 27th June and 28th June, 2023 with another prominent holiday of the Islamic New Year falling on the 18th of July, 2023.
+The latter half of the year will be witnessing Wuquf in 'Arafa (Hajj) and Eid ul-Adha on 16th June, 2024 with another prominent holiday of the Islamic New Year falling on the 7th of July, 2024.

 Al-Hijra/ Muharram